solarkennedy/sensu-shell-helper/README.md

     (reports the output to sensu sliently, with a name of /bin/false)

-    sensu-shell-helper -l dailycron -n "Daily Apt Get Cron" /usr/bin/apt-get update (Get a sensu alert when your daily apt-get cron job fails, and get logs to syslog)
+    sensu-shell-helper -l dailycron -n "Daily Apt Get Cron" /usr/bin/apt-get update (Get a sensu alert when your daily apt-get cron job fails, and send output to syslog)

-    sensu-shell-helper -H "['email', 'pagerduty']" -- /usr/bin/my_critical_command
+    sensu-shell-helper -H '["email", "pagerduty"]' -- /usr/bin/my_critical_command
     (Be explicity about handlers to use.
 Optional -- to separate the command)

     sensu-shell-helper -n "Special Check" -j '"playbook": "http://wiki/special_check", "metric: false",' -- /usr/bin/special_check